15 Best Things to Do in Germany

 11. Visit the less explored German towns

 Shift your focus from the popular cities in Germany and make your way to its hidden gems.
 There are many unexplored towns in the Deutschland that would make you step back in time and showcase you the true culture of Germany.
 With a city center that is listed as a UNESCO World Heritage Site, Bamberg in Bavaria should top your must-visit places in Germany.
 Trier is one town on the banks of the Moselle River that would instantly teleport you back to the Roman times in Germany.
-Home to many parks and palaces that have Unesco World Heritage status, Potsdam is an equal opponent of Bamberg.
-Görlitz and Nuremberg are other town that you must consider visiting during your Germany tour.
+Home to many parks and palaces that have UNESCO World Heritage status, Potsdam is an equal opponent of Bamberg.
+Görlitz and Nuremberg are other towns that you must consider visiting during your Germany tour.

 12. Show off your bargaining skills at flea markets of Germany

-You should not miss a chance of shopping to you heart’s content, especially when you have an opportunity to haggle down the prices.
+You should not miss a chance of shopping to your heart’s content, especially when you have an opportunity to haggle down the prices.
 Germany offers many such opportunities through its several flea markets.
-Head towards Berlin Mauerpark Flea Market which spans over a 8 hectares and is home to around 500 stalls, selling a variety of items.
+Head towards Berlin Mauerpark Flea Market which spans over 8 hectares and is home to around 500 stalls, selling a variety of items.
 Flohschanze Flea market in Schanzenviertel, Hamburg, is popular amongst those who love to collect antiques, art, and everything vintage.
 Trabrennbahn Daglfing flea market in Munich has something in store for everyone.
 Be it soft toys for children or books for the bibliophiles, you will find it all here.

 13. Have a heart-pumping experience in Germany’s theme parks

 Germany pumps the adventure game a notch higher with its theme parks.
-The make for the best places to visit with kids in Germany.
+They make for the best places to visit with kids in Germany.
 If you want glide Germany’s highest water slide, then the Tropical Islands theme park is where you have to go.
 Comprised of five themed areas, namely Pirate Bay, Transylvania, Lower Saxony, Wild Wild West, and Land of the Forgotten, the Heide Park is a favorite amongst visitors.
-LEGOLAND is another unique theme park which fascinates the young and the old alike.
+LEGOLAND is another unique theme park that fascinates the young and the old alike.
 For thrilling rides, the Europa Park and Phantasialand are just right for you.

 14. Add these popular points of interest to your itinerary

 Many tourist attractions in Germany are scattered around in different cities.
-If you are in Deutschland with the soul purpose of visiting these famous points of interest, then the Brandenburg Gate should be on top of you checklist.
+If you are in Deutschland with the sole purpose of visiting these famous points of interest, then the Brandenburg Gate should be on top of your checklist.
 Dating back to the 18th century, this neoclassical monument in Berlin will leave you awestruck.
 Then there is the Reichstag building in Germany which has a Norman Foster glass dome offering 360-degree panoramic city views.
 Although there is not much to see at the Berlin Wall, being a historical landmark, it attracts millions of tourists every year.
 Zwinger in Dresden, Charlottenburg Palace in Berlin, Miniatur Wunderland in Hamburg are a few other attractions to visit in Germany.

 15. Revel in the local Deutsch festivals

 To bask in the local vibes of Germany, it is best to plan your vacation around the festive times.
 The Oktoberfest is not unknown to many and is famously dubbed as the massive beer festival in Munich.
 Marked with colorful parades, fun rides, open-air concerts, and topped with pitchers, this is one joyous festival of Germany.
-The Berlin International Film Festival, premiering over 400 international films, is the second largest film festival in the world.
-If marching bands, decorated floats, and enthusiastic dancers are what you love to see, then be a part of the Carnival in Germany, also called the Fifth Season, and the Carnival of Cultures in Berlin.
+The Berlin International Film Festival, premiering over 400 international films, is the second-largest film festival in the world.
+If marching bands, decorated floats, and enthusiastic dancers are what you love to see, then be a part of the Carnival in Germany, also called the Fifth Season and the Carnival of Cultures in Berlin.

 The Deutschland is one country that offers you a joyous ride for a vacation.
 Pack your bags and leave to explore Germany, for it will leave you with unforgettable memories.